biegehydra/EasyCsv-Dotnet/components.md

 ![2024-05-12_13-54](https://github.com/biegehydra/EasyCsv-Dotnet/assets/84036995/ce563585-f299-4aa4-8234-c6fcd70f9938)

 All you need to do in your component is give your StrategyItem a `DisplayName`, optionally define an `<Options>` section, and subscribe a callback to `StrategyPicked` that will create your strategy/reversible edit and use the CsvProcessor to perform it.
-The `CsvProcessingStepper` has a function to perform each operation you in the interfaces file.
-The `Description`, `DescriptionStr` `BeforeCsvExample`, `AfterCsvExample`, and `Example Options` are optional parameters for the UI.
+The `CsvProcessingStepper` has a function to perform each operation you in the [interfaces](https://github.com/biegehydra/EasyCsv-Dotnet/blob/master/src/EasyCsv.Processing/Interfaces.cs) file. `Description`, `DescriptionStr` `BeforeCsvExample`, `AfterCsvExample`, and `Example Options` are optional parameters for the UI.

 `AllowRun` controls whether the `RunOperation` button is disabled or not.
 When the "Run Operation" button is clicked, the `StrategyPicked` callback is called (calling `RunDivideAndReplicate` here) with the column name of the StrategyBucket this component is rendered in.

 There are 7 input components integrated with the stepper that you can use in your options components. `<ColumnSelect/>`, `<MultiColumnSelect/>`, `<TagSelect/>`, `<MultiTagSelect/>`, `<ReferenceCsvSelect/>`, `<ReferenceColumnSelect/>`, `<MultiReferenceColumnSelect/>`.
 All of these are used in the example website.

 ### Add Options Components To CsvProcessingStepper
-Once your done write your `StrategyItem` wrappers, just put them in the `<ColumnStrategies>` or `<FullCsvStrategies>` section of the CsvProcessingStepper.
+Once you're done write your `StrategyItem` wrappers, just put them in the `<ColumnStrategies>` or `<FullCsvStrategies>` section of the CsvProcessingStepper.
 Note, when a **full csv** strategy is picked, the column name will be `InternalColumnNames.FullCsvOperations` or "_FullCsvOperations" in the `StrategyPicked` callback

  ```html
 <CsvProcessingStepper @ref="_csvProcessor" EasyCsv="_easyCsv" EasyCsvFileName="Example.csv">